aragon/hack/docs-internal/github-guide.md

 The next step is to open the [Getting Started page](https://hack.aragon.org/docs/getting-started) of the hack Aragon docs.

+![](/docs/assets/github-guide/gh-0.png)

 You should find that there is a light blue **EDIT** button in the top-right corner the page.
-This button is available on every page of the Aragon docs.
+This button is available on every page of the docs.

-![](/docs/assets/github-guide/gh-0.png)

 Click on it.
 You'll be taken to a GitHub copy of the page.

 ![](/docs/assets/github-guide/gh-1.png)

-You should see a small pencil icon on the right.
-When you hover over it, it will turn blue, and you'll see a small tooltip appear above it with the words:
+You should see a small pencil icon on the right-hand side.
+When you hover over it, it will turn blue, and you should see a small tooltip appear above it with the words:

 > Edit the file in your fork of this project